sp3ttr0/webraptor/README.md

 # Bug Bounty Raptor

-Bug Bounty Raptor is an automated tool to streamline the bug bounty process by performing subdomain enumeration, checking for live subdomains, and running various scans, including Eyewitness, NMAP, Dirsearch, and Nuclei.
+Bug Bounty Raptor is an automated tool to streamline the bug bounty process by performing subdomain enumeration, checking for live subdomains, and running various scans, including Eyewitness, Dirsearch, and Nuclei.
 The results are saved in organized directories for further analysis.

 ## Features
 - Subdomain Enumeration